 The Light of the Beloved

 Even through loss, God inspires.
-To that end, I can’t get enough of the sunrises and sunsets.
+To that end, I can’t get enough of sunrises and sunsets.
+I’m a little obsessed with them.
+When we’re driving somewhere and a big ole sunset starts happening, my husband often pulls over so I can just stop and gawk.
 God’s artwork in these areas always pulls my attention.
 It’s a daily miracle and I feel such a sense of wonder at witnessing the majesty of it all.
 I think of poetry when I’m chasing down a sunset, I allow it to pull me from a bad day, and I just stop and let it inspire me in my faith and in all the blessings He has given me.

 One of my favorite paintings this year was of the Prayer Warrior.
 I started a series on them, and wanted to continue that theme with a book that encouraged people to look at their prayers differently.
 My faith has been a balm to my soul, and has carried me along my entire life.
 I was happy this year to have created a Prayer Warrior Journal and have heard from many people how this book has helped them with their goal of getting closer to God.